talifhaniedward/retail-business-analytics-sql-project/README.md

 ### Recommendation

-Replicate successful Western Cape operating strategies in lower-performing provinces.
+Review what Western Cape stores are doing differently and apply those same practices to stores in KwaZulu-Natal and Eastern Cape.

 ---